Neural Network Aided Kalman Filtering with Model Predictive Control Enables Robot-Assisted Drone Recovery on a Wavy Surface: Conclusion

 Our simulation and experimental evaluations, conducted both indoors and in outdoor sea trials, demonstrate a capture success rate exceeding 95\%, along with a 10\% gain in operational efficiency and a 20\% improvement in end-effector precision compared to baseline methods.
 Notably, the manipulator retained robust performance despite wave-induced base tilts of up to 10–12°, highlighting the adaptability and resilience of the proposed approach for real-world maritime deployments.

 Looking ahead, future studies could explore adaptive suspension systems on the manipulator to further mitigate extreme vessel movements.
-Infusing machine learning models into the ESKF or RHC pipeline might also reduce prediction errors under unpredictable disturbances.
+Infusing machine learning models into the KalmanNet++ or RHMPC pipeline might also reduce prediction errors under unpredictable disturbances.
 Ultimately, our results affirm the viability of cooperative UAV–manipulator systems for maritime applications, laying a solid foundation for advanced robotic operations in challenging marine environments.